ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 ### Getting Complex: Combining Models

-Using pre-made models in CORE is not the only way to create art.
+Using pre-made models in Core is not the only way to create art.
 By arranging different props together, your imagination is the limit!

 ![Bug Ship](../../img/EditorManual/Art/BugShip.gif "Bug Ship"){: .center}
-*All of these objects and scenes were created using basic shapes and props combined in CORE.*
+*All of these objects and scenes were created using basic shapes and props combined in Core.*

-The process of making more complex models in CORE is all about groups and folders.
+The process of making more complex models in Core is all about groups and folders.
 Build whatever shapes you would like, and use either folders or groups to combine them.

 Using a **folder** to combine objects will allow you to select a single object when clicking.
 See this below: